Family friendly things to do in Wellington | Apollo NZ

 The panoramic view is not only breathtaking but also provides a unique way to see Wellington from above.
 The gentle hike to the summit is family-friendly and a great way for everyone to engage with nature.

-5. Have fun at Capital E
+Create at Capital E

 For families looking for fun and creative children’s activities in Wellington, Capital E is a must-visit destination.
 Located in the heart of the city at Queens Wharf, this unique spot is dedicated to sparking the imagination of children through interactive experiences and creative play.